manishkumart/DockerLLM/README.md

 - `LOCAL_LLM_API_KEY` - The API key to use for the server.
 If not set, the server will not require an API key.
 - `THREADS` - The number of threads to use.
 Default is `your CPU core count minus 1`.

-The following are only applicable to NVIDIA GPUs:

-- `GPU_LAYERS` - The number of layers to use on the GPU.
-Default is `0`.
-- `MAIN_GPU` - The GPU to use for the main model.
-Default is `0`.

 ### Prerequisites

 - [Docker](https://docs.docker.com/get-docker/)